 Joseph K. Lee is a member of the Commercial and Complex Litigation Practice Group and the firm’s Intellectual Property Team.
 Mr. Lee represents private companies in intellectual property matters, contract and business tort litigation, and employment disputes.

 Mr. Lee’s intellectual property practice includes patent, trademark, copyright, and trade secret litigation.
 He also advises clients on intellectual property strategy, portfolio management, prosecution, licensing, and patent infringement and validity analysis.
 He is registered to practice before the U.S. Patent and Trademark Office.

-Mr. Lee has litigated commercial disputes involving breach of contract, breach of fiduciary duty, fraud, intentional interference, professional liability, and other business torts.
-He also has experience with collections matters and adversary proceedings in bankruptcy.
+In addition, Mr. Lee litigates commercial disputes involving breach of contract, breach of fiduciary duty, fraud, intentional interference, professional liability, and other business torts.
+He also represents creditors in various types of collections matters and bankruptcy proceedings.

 News & Publications